 I personally decided to have HALO done because I wanted these spots on my face lighter and I wanted to be able to run around with just tinted sunscreen.
 I hate the amount of make-up I have to wear to cover these up.
 This was my own personal decision.

 This photo was taken on Tuesday, 9/24/2019, right before the HALO procedure and I have numbing gel on my face.
-My entire face was numb at this point.
-If you look at my cheeks, you can see the sun spots.
+My entire face was numb and puffy at this point.
+If you look at my cheeks, you can see the dark sun spots.
 This was my main, and only reason, for having the HALO treatment done.

 Back in 2014, after a few months pass, I decide to get my sun spots lasered off.
 I do very little research and go to Transformations, a part of UW Health.
 I tell the doctor to laser them off and so he does.
 I did the BBL Broadband Light laser.
 I think I did 2-3 treatments and my sun spots actually end up getting worse, and darker.